the-write-one/Git_Tutorial/README.md

 ## Finding and Forking the Test Repository

-Once logged in, you should see the GitHub web page with your account icon on the right.
+Once logged in, you will see the GitHub web page with your account icon on the right.

 1. Locate the **Search or jump to...** field.

 <img src="clone/03_Search.png" width="500">

 2. Enter `nobl9/writingtest` in the search field and press Enter.
-You should see the repository in the search result.
+You will see the repository in the search result.

 <img src="clone/04_Find.png" width="500">